RMalik777/git-commander/README.md

      #Change the value based on the file location
    ```

+   To make it easy to maintain, the default value used is in `C:/Users/<username>/Documents/Git-Commander/database.sqlite`.

 > [!NOTE]
-> Make sure the file path is the same as the one in the `db.rs`.
-To change the path, make sure to change the path in both files.
+> If you want to change the path, make sure the file path is the same as the one in the `db.rs`.
+Make sure to change the path in both files.

 3. Run the command below to create a database